-The strong franc makes online shopping in EU countries all the more tempting.
+The corona crisis makes online shopping abroad all the more tempting.
 However, confusing customs charges mean that your bargain purchase may not prove that attractive after all.

-It seems easy, practical and, at first glance, cheap: you order goods online from EU countries and have them delivered by post to Switzerland.
+Affordable shopping without having to leave your home: you order goods online from abroad and have them delivered by post to Switzerland.
 But consumers should look more closely at the import process.
 You may well have to pay customs and processing fees to clear the goods through customs, because basically every shipment from abroad is subject to customs duty and VAT – and your bargain purchase will suddenly become more expensive than you first thought.

 What additional fees could be charged on a parcel from abroad?